QingTian1927/SearTxT-and-Texter/README.md

 **Note:** Some anti-virus programs may falsely flag the executable as a virus and then quarantine it.
 To avoid this, you can either add the SearTxT directory as an exception, or completely disable the anti-virus software (not recommended)

 ### Texter-specific Requirements:
-Texter can only convert `.docx` files with the `pandoc` runtime installed, so make sure you download it using the `/pd` command prior to starting the conversion process.
+Texter can only convert `.docx` files with the `pandoc` runtime installed, so make sure you download it using the `/pd` command before starting the conversion process.

 **Note:** Should the `/pd` command fails for any reason, you can download pandoc directly from the [official website](https://pandoc.org/installing.html) and install it manually.